romadu/openjazz-oga/README.md

 More academic pressures meant there were few updates over the following few years, but in 2009 a multiplayer version was released.

+SDL2 support was added by KranKRival for the Nintendo Switch and partially ported back over by Swingflip for ports for classic consoles.

 ## License